 Are you a restaurant or bar owner, or a caterer?
 Collect natural corks for us and we’ll get them picked up from your facility.
 Click the SUPPORT button above to get started.

 Better yet, write to wine companies that use plastic corks and ask them to go back to natural cork!
 Click here for a sample letter you can edit and make your own.
 The more single-use plastic we take out of our environment the better.

 Once back in stock, we will again sell yoga blocks made from recycled corks!
 Each one is crafted from 198 corks!
-Contact us to buy your block.
+Buy yours online for pickup at our office.